ProximaV/rompar/README.md

 For more information, check the tutorial in the help menu, and the shortcuts on the various menu items inside of Rompar.

+New features have been added for modifying the grid:

+In Grid Edit Mode, there are now handles at the start and end of each line.
+These can be arbitrarily selected with Ctrl-Left Click individually, or as a group by drawing a selection box with Shift-Left Click.
+Once selected, you can drag the handles to skew the lines either by grabbing a selected handle and dragging, or by the arrow keys.

+There is now an undo/redo stack that can be accessed with Ctrl-Z and Ctrl-Y.

 Colors:
   * Green: detected as bright spot ("1")